TerraFirmaCraft/TerraFirmaCraft/README.md

  - As per the Github terms of service, you grant us the right to use your contribution under the same license as this project.
  - In addition, we request that you give us the right to change the license in the future.
  - Import & use the project's Code Style.
 (Recommend using Intellij as that's what our code style xml is based on)
  - Before creating a Pull Request, run `gradlew updateLicenses`.
 This will apply the correct license header to all project files.
  - We use python for data and asset generation, among other things.
 In order to run the generation scripts (all found in `/resources`), you will need to install the python modules `mcresources`, `pillow`, `nbtlib`, and `Levenshtein` (see `resources/requirements.txt`).
+ - This mod depends on [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli).
+Your build will crash Minecraft silently without this.

 ### Copyright